flbdx/maskuni/README.md

 [...]
 ```

-The different bytes of this charset are read byte by byte and each byte is added to an 8-bit charset.
+This charset is read byte by byte and each byte is added to an 8-bit charset.

 Maskgen can handle such character with its unicode support, enabled with `-u` or `--unicode`. *When enabled, all inputs (charsets and masks) are treated as UTF-8 encoded and the output is UTF-8 encoded*.